Chart Color Schemes

 Employment performance in Toongabbie - Constitution Hill has been broadly consistent with national averages

-Toongabbie - Constitution Hill has a highly educated workforce with professional services well represented.
-The unemployment rate as of June 2025 was 3.7%, with an estimated employment growth of 2.3% over the past year.
+Toongabbie - Constitution Hill has a well-educated workforce with strong representation in professional services.
+The unemployment rate was 3.7% as of June 2021.

 Frequently Asked Questions - Employment